 - in relation to geothermal water, in accordance with tikanga Maori for the communal benefit of the tangata whenua in the area, so long as it does not have an adverse effect on the environment

 Section 15 of the RMA prohibits any discharge of a contaminant into water or onto or into land in circumstances which may result in the contaminant entering water unless the discharge is expressly authorised by a national environmental standard, rule in a regional plan or a resource consent.

 Section 70 controls the outer scope of discharge rules in regional plans.
-It relates to discharges of contaminants or water into water and discharges of contaminants onto land where it may enter water.
+It relates to discharges of contaminants or water into water and discharges of contaminants onto land where it may enter water water that are allowed by regional rules and aligns with the s 107 requirements for discharges allowed by resource consents.
 Under s 70(1) regional councils may only make such discharges permitted activities where the Council is satisfied that none of the following effects are likely to arise in the receiving waters, after reasonable mixing, as a result of the discharge of the contaminant (either by itself or in combination with the same, similar, or other contaminants):

 - the production of conspicuous oil or grease films, scums or foams, or floatable or suspended materials:

 - any conspicuous change in the colour or visual clarity:

 - the rendering of fresh water unsuitable for consumption by farm animals:

 - any significant adverse effects on aquatic life.

 The inclusion of the term ‘after reasonable mixing’ means that a discharge of a contaminant can be permitted if it causes any of the effects listed above when it enters the water, provided that the effects disappear once the contaminant has mixed with the water.
 What is ‘reasonable mixing’ is a question of fact to be assessed on a case-by-case basis.